irudnyts/irudnyts.github.io/_drafts/2019-01-14-r-coding-style-guide.md

     02-plot.R
     ```

-If the file is used **in a pacakge**, than slightly different rules should be taken care of:
+If the file is used **in a package**, then slightly different rules should be folowed:

 * Mind special names: